flyingrhinonz/nccm/README.md

 with `CENSORED` in the logs.
 You can also force this temporarily by supplying the command line argument:  `--logprivateinfo` .
+When this is enabled you will see:  `LP` in red in the help line at the bottom of the screen.

 `nccm_config_keepalive`:
 Sends a message through the encrypted channel every